SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-character.md

 These settings are found in the `TBRPG > Character` section of the Blox Game Systems [main editor window](blox-bgs).

+**Movement**

 - Sneak Speed: Movement Speed to use when character is sneaking.
 - Walk Speed: Movement Speed to use when character is walking.
 - Run Speed: Movement Speed to use when character is running.
 - Run When Distance: The character will choose the Run Speed when this far from destination.
 Except when sneaking.
 Set to 0 to disabled this option.

+**Attributes**

+Character Attributes can be defined in the [Attributes](blox-attributes) editor.
+Click on the (define attributes) link to be taken to the attributes editor.

+In this section you will tell TBRPG which attribute belongs to the required character stats.
+These must be set up before a character will work properly.

+- Health: The character Health (HP).
+When this reaches 0 the character is considered defeated/ dead.
+- Action Points: The attribute representing the character action points (AP).
+Action Points are used to determine what actions a character can perform during combat.
+Everything from movement to usage of a skill or and item will require a certain amount of AP to perform.
+Once all AP is used the character will not be able to perform more actions until AP is restored.
+AP is normally restored per turn.

 Navigation
 ----------